W

 Isle du Bois Unit– This section of the park offers many fun activities, including hiking and walking trails, horseback riding trails, birdwatching, swimming, fishing and boating.
 One of the biggest attractions of Isle Du Bois is the huge beach and swimming area.
 There is also a beautiful beach that people come from all over to use.
 This is available for both day-use and for the overnight campers.
 Near the beach are picnic tables, a volleyball court, a kid’s playground!

-Jordan Unit– This section of the state park offers swimming, boating & fishing, hiking trails & campsites, plus a lodge!
+Jordan Branch– This section of the state park offers swimming, boating & fishing, hiking trails & campsites, plus a lodge!
 Lone Star Lodge Marina is the only marina on the east side of Lake Ray Roberts with outdoor electricity available in the parking lot to charge your boat batteries.
 They also have boat, jet ski, kayak, and boat slip rentals.
 For more information, visit the Lone Star Lodge and Marina website or call (940) 686-0261.

 Fantastic Food: